No. 17 Cyclones overcome turnovers, rally past Baylor 38-31

 The Cyclones won for the first time since 2012 when committing four turnovers.
 Baylor scored its first 24 points off Iowa State turnovers, the last coming when Greg Eisworth muffed a punt.

+“It’s hard to lose any of them,” Baylor defensive back Jalen Pitre said.
+“Today we lost, going out there and getting up and letting it slip out of our hands.”

-Iowa State linebacker Mike Rose sealed the victory when he intercepted Charlie Brewer’s pass in the end zone with 57 seconds left.
+Mike Rose sealed the victory when he intercepted Charlie Brewer’s pass in the end zone with 57 seconds left.

+“I’m more of just a zoned-out guy in that type of coverage,” Rose said.
+“In a sense, it came right to me.”

+Purdy was intercepted on Iowa State’s first two possessions, and Baylor (1-4, 1-4) turned those gaffes into points.
+Pitre’s 30-yard interception return put the Bears ahead 21-7.

 “I thought it was a really special football game for our football team.”
 Campbell said.
 “Really proud of our team.”

-Purdy was intercepted on Iowa State’s first two possessions, and Baylor (1-4, 1-4) turned them into points.
-Jalen Pitre’s 30-yard interception return put the Bears ahead 21-7.

-The Cyclones wiped out a 24-10 deficit on Purdy’s 22-yard pass to Charlie Kolar and on Hall’s 17-yard run.
-Purdy’s TD passes of 6 yards to Chase Allen and 6 yards to Hall put Iowa State up 38-24.

-Trestan Ebner’s 58-yard catch-and-run pulled Baylor within a touchdown before Rose made his third interception of the season in the final minute.
+Trestan Ebner’s 58-yard catch-and-run pulled Baylor within a touchdown before Rose’s third interception of the season in the final minute.

+“We’ve got a group and they refuse to let anybody hang their heads,” Campbell said.
+“I’ve said multiple times I think this is a special group.”

 THE TAKEAWAY